1244-agustinborquez/1244-agustinborquez/README.md

 - 🔭 At this moment I am expanding my experience and skills to get my first job in the world of programming.

-- 🌱 I’m currently learning Typescript and MongoDB.
+- 🌱 I’m currently learning full stack developer.

 - 🧠 I'm currently interested on start working in the industry.